linb1/vcv/README.md

 - View the path to the original node.
 - Be able to add and edit comments to any node.
 - The state of the version history should persist between sessions of your application.
+- BONUS: Allow the user to revert to a certain node in the history.
+This will delete all the nodes proceeding that node.
+When a user returns to your application, the reverted state should persist between sessions of your application.

 ## Add new node/branch off a node in the history